omegat-org/omegat/release/readme.txt

-Linux users should pay attention to the fact that OmegaT won't work with free/ open-source Java implementations that can be found in many Linux distros (for example, Ubuntu).
-Download and install Sun's JRE via the link above, or download and install OmegaT bundled with JRE (the .tar.gz bundle marked "Linux").
+Linux users should pay attention to the fact that OmegaT won't work with free/ open-source Java implementations that can be found in many Linux distros (for example, Ubuntu), as these are either outdated, or incomplete.
+Download and install Sun's Java Runtime Environment (JRE) via the link above, or download and install OmegaT bundled with JRE (the .tar.gz bundle marked "Linux").
+When running Linux on PowerPC systems, users will need to download IBM's JRE, as Sun does not provide a JRE for PPC systems.

 ==============================================================================
  4. Contributions to OmegaT